Steven-nagisa-Y/Steven-nagisa-Y/README.md

 ## Hi there 👋

-I love coding.
-Intent to be a Special Person.
+I'm nobody.

-My major learning fields are: Frontend(Web and mini-App), O&M deployment, Client side(Android), Script(Python and JavaScript)
+My major learning fields are: Frontend(Web and mini-App), Service or Script(Python and JavaScript), O&M deployment, Android

 ### Here are some ideas to get you started:

 - 🌱 I’m currently learning ...**Frontend**
 - 👯 I’m looking to collaborate on ...**Special Person**
-- 🤔 I’m looking for help with ...**System underlying principle**
+- 🤔 I’m looking for help with ...**ruuuust!!!**
 - 💬 Ask me about ...**Anything** (but not guaranteed to reply...)
-- 📫 How to reach me: ...[E-mail](mailto:i@gms.icu)
+- 📫 How to reach me: ...[E-mail](mailto:steven_nagisa@outlook.com)
 - 😄 Pronouns: ...**小渚w**
 - ⚡ Fun fact: ...I love beautiful fonts!!!